Table of Contents

 Cybercriminals are always on a hacking spree.
 Even the pandemic hasn’t stopped hackers from exploiting potential loopholes to earn a profit during hard times.
 Hacking attempts and data breaches are at an all-time high, and sadly, your IP address may be part of a massive breach.

 Your IP address alone isn’t worth much.
-It’s the data associated with the IP address that makes it useful to the bidder.
-The buyer can use that sensitive data to target you or impersonate you, scamming you in the process.
+The data associated with the IP address makes it useful to the bidder.
+The buyer can use that sensitive data to target or impersonate you, scamming you.

 Your IP can Reveal your Info